zackhanni/soundslikesoma/_services/01-recording-studios.md

 ## B.Y.O.C.

-$20/Hour (Discounts on day, week, or monthly rates)

 Bring Your Own Computer and engineer - you can rent our space and equipment to do your own recording and production.

-Check out our Studio <a href="/services/10-gearlist" target="Gear List">Gear List</a> for details on available equipment
+Studio C - $20/hour (Discounts on day, week, or monthly rates)

+Studio B - 30/hour

+Studio A - 50/hour

+Contact us directly to set up a BYOC appointment for studio A and B. Book Studio C below!

 <div style="overflow: auto;">
   <a target="_blank" href="https://checkout.square.site/buy/ONTA6ABV475VPA7B4JGXLCA5?src=embed" style="